COVID-19 Vaccine & Pregnancy: What You Need to KnowOct. 6, 2021 - Katie McCallum

 Your doctor can help you make an informed decision that takes important factors into account

-"Given what we don't know about these vaccines but what we do know about the disease itself, it's important to know the specific, sometimes personal, factors you should take into account while making your decision," explains Dr. Mauney.
+"It's important to know the specific, sometimes personal, factors you should take into account while making your decision," explains Dr. Mauney.

-The important factors to consider are:
+These important factors to consider are:

 - Your personal risk of exposure, based on rate of spread in your area and your household risk